bulhakj/my-youtube-react/README.md

 Hello!

 This is my version of youtube.
 I'm creating it using React, axios, styled components and Youtube API.
-Project is still in progress, but It's working.
-At this moment I'm focused at styling this web app.

 How to run this app: